Breast Cancer Awareness & The Gut Microbiome: Fight Back With Food!

 A healthy diet of foods high in prebiotic fiber, supported by a daily dose of Prebiotin, is not only beneficial in preventing breast cancer.

 There’s no day like today to make important changes to your diet to protect against breast cancer.
 Beneficial changes in your microbiota can take place within just a few weeks.

-For a personal perspective on breast cancer, please check out our blog by breast cancer survivor and Prebiotin Director of Strategic Initiatives, Anne Mercer Larson: “Are You One?
-National Cancer Survivors Day Is Sunday June 3.”
+For a personal perspective on breast cancer, please check out our blog by breast cancer survivor and former Prebiotin Director of Strategic Initiatives, Anne Mercer Larson: “Are You One?
+National Cancer Survivors Day.”